BenPyton/PoffinMaster/ReadMe.md

 # Poffin Master

-A simple Qt Quick application design for mobile devices.\
+A simple Qt Quick application designed for mobile devices.\
 Predict easily the resulting poffin from a selection of berries in *Pokémon Brilliant Diamond* and *Shining Pearl*.

 ## Compiling